alexdray86/CLIMB/README.md

 ### Download CLIMB

-CLIMB package can be installed directly with `devtools::install_github('alexdray86/CLIMB')` from R. It requies GLMNET and Biobase libraries to work.
+CLIMB package can be installed directly with `devtools::install_github('alexdray86/CLIMB')` from R.

 ### Run the example notebook